Global Molecular Biosensors Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In June 2022, The Wyss Institute for Biologically Inspired Engineering at Harvard University licensed its eRapid electrochemical biosensor technology to the United States-based start-up StataDx.
+In June 2022, the Wyss Institute for Biologically Inspired Engineering at Harvard University announced the licensing of its cutting-edge eRapid electrochemical biosensor technology to StataDx, a US-based startup.
+This innovative technology has the potential to revolutionize biosensing, offering advanced solutions in medical diagnostics and beyond.

 -